Foam Sclerotherapy Fort Worth, TX

 Patients who receive foam injections into veins of the lower extremities may experience mild side effects briefly.
 Patients with a history of migraine headaches may suffer an attack.
 A cough may occur in some patients, and "floater" visual symptoms have been reported.
 None of these symptoms are long lasting and they usually resolve quickly.
 An injected superficial vein may also develop a blood clot, which may become tender and mildly painful.
 These symptoms always resolve over a few weeks time.
 Deep vein thrombosis, the development of clots in the deep veins of the legs, is very rare.

-At the Reeder Vein Institute, Dr. Reeder and Dr. Darnell have a great deal of experience with modern foam sclerotherapy.
+At the Reeder Vein Institute, Dr. Darnell have a great deal of experience with modern foam sclerotherapy.
 In Europe foam sclerotherapy has been used by vein specialists for many years with excellent results.
-In the Summer 2006, Dr. Reeder attended an international conference on foam sclerotherapy in Bologna, Italy, where surgeons presented their experience and results with emerging foam sclerotherapy techniques.
+In the Summer 2006, our surgeons attended an international conference on foam sclerotherapy in Bologna, Italy, where surgeons presented their experience and results with emerging foam sclerotherapy techniques.

 We believe that foam sclerosant injection therapy is a major advance in the treatment of vein disease.
 It has proven particularly valuable as an easy and effective method of treating problems such as recurrent varicosities, incompetent perforating veins that allow high venous pressure to be transmitted to superficial veins, segments of incompetent long superficial veins that are located in areas of the leg that will not allow endovenous ablation applications, and spider veins that are resistant to the usual liquid sclerotherapy.
 Additionally, foam sclerotherapy often enhances other vein treatment modalities, reducing the chance of recurrent varicose veins, venous ulcers, and spider veins.